Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: Model

+In the ideal co-located model~\eqref{eq:ideal-model}, \(\beta_{l,c,t}\) represents the association between plaque size and the expression of gene \(l\) in cells of type \(c\) at the same spatial location and time point \(t\).
+This is the target coefficient we would estimate if plaque outcomes and cell-level transcriptomic predictors were observed at common locations.
+In the observed spatially misaligned setting, such co-located observations are unavailable.
+The proposed kernel-weighted criterion therefore estimates \(\beta_{l,c,t}\) through nearby plaque--cell pairs, with contributions weighted by spatial proximity.
+Thus, \(\beta_{l,c,t}\) is interpreted as a local kernel-weighted analogue of the ideal co-located regression coefficient.

+Directly estimating all \(pCT\) coefficients without additional structure can be statistically unstable, especially when the number of genes is large relative to the number of independent tissue sections and plaque outcomes.
+Moreover, an unstructured model does not borrow information across related cell types or time points.
+Thus, we impose a sparse reduced-rank structure on \(\mathcal B\).
+This structure serves two purposes: it enables information sharing across genes, cell types, and time points, and it induces sparsity in the gene direction to identify genes associated with plaque size.

-\paragraph*{Low-rank factorization of the regression coefficient:} In order to judiciously estimate the regression coefficient $\bm{\beta}_{c,t}$, we utilize a reduced-rank factorization that leverages shared structure across cell types, time, and genes.
-In that, we first rewrite it as a tensor $\mathcal{B} \in \mathbb{R}^{p\times C\times T}$ with three dimensions: Genes $\times$ Cell-types $\times$ Times, where the $(l,c,t)$-$th$ entry is $\beta(l,c,t)$, for $l=1,\dots,p$, $c=1, \dots, C$, and $t = 1\dots, T$.
-One may then apply the tensor-factorization methods, such as CANDECOMP/PARAFAC (CP) \cite{carroll_analysis_1970, harshman_foundations_1970, kiers_towards_2000}, or more generally the Tucker decomposition \cite{tucker_mathematical_1966}.
-In this work, we employ a CP decomposition on $\mathcal{B}$ as:
+\paragraph*{Sparse low-rank factorization of the regression coefficient tensor} To model the coefficient tensor \(\mathcal B\) while borrowing information across genes, cell types, and time points, we use a reduced-rank tensor factorization.
+Common tensor factorization methods include the CANDECOMP/PARAFAC (CP) decomposition \citep{carroll_analysis_1970, harshman_foundations_1970, kiers_towards_2000} and the more general Tucker decomposition \citep{tucker_mathematical_1966}.
+In this work, we use a rank-\(R\) CP decomposition of \(\mathcal B\):

-where $\|\cdot\|_{2}$ stands for the $\ell_2$ norm which is defined as $\|\mathbf{a}\|=\sqrt{\sum_{i}a^2_{i}}$.
-By restricting $\bq^{(1)}_r$, $\bq^{(2)}_r$, and $\bq^{(3)}_r$, to be normalized individually, it ensures that $w_r$ captures the scale for each rank.
-This further helps in rank selection and introducing sparsity, as discussed later.
-The CP decomposition reduces parameter dimensionality while enabling information sharing across genes, cell types, and time.
-Specifically, we represent \(\{\bbeta_{c,t}\}\) as a sum of \(R\) components; \(r=1,\ldots,R\) indexes the component (``rank'').
-Note that under the CP decomposition, the same rank $R$ appears across all modes by construction, since $R$ denotes the number of rank-one components.
-For greater flexibility, Tucker factorization with mode-specific ranks may be considered.
-However, for sparse tensors, CP decompositions are usually adequate.